 It’s likely you will want to talk with an attorney who specializes in workers’ compensation claims if your injury is serious, will likely involve lost-time from work and/or is being contested by your employer and/or the BWC.
 Remember, your employer will almost certainly have a representative appear on their behalf should your contested claim be scheduled for hearing before the Industrial Commission of Ohio.
 The BWC also has staff attorneys who appear at these hearings to represent the interests of the state insurance fund.

 As I often say, I know you aren’t having a good day when you have to contact an attorney (I know this myself from first-hand experience–after going through a divorce, I understand why people don’t like lawyers!).
 However, it’s often wise to talk with someone if for nothing more than to put your mind at ease by learning of your options.
 I don’t accept all cases that come through the door and it doesn’t cost you anything to call us to take a look at your situation.
 If I think we or someone else can help you, I’ll tell you that and I’ll explain why.
 If I think you don’t need us or we can’t help, I’ll tell you that as well.
 The decision for us to represent you is mutual.
 We’ve represented some folks for many, many years.
 Along the way, we’ve made many lifelong friends and been able to help them through very difficult and discouraging times.
 Some of these friends have been kind enough to recant their experiences in our testimonials section.
 Hopefully, your injury is not that serious.
 If it is, or even if your situation is one you just like discussing person-to-person, perhaps we can help guide your decision-making process.
-Feel free to call us at (614) 334-4649.
+Check out our profile on MyLegalPractice or feel free to call us at (614) 334-4649.